 We are interested in the pathophysiology and experimental treatment of neurodegenerative disorders.
 We aim to identify mechanisms of selective neuronal vulnerability; and to validate the targets and mechanisms of action of small-molecule modulators of mitochondria, epigenetics and proteostasis.

-Our primary focus is Huntington’s disease - a polyglutamine expansion disorder that preferentially kills medium spiny neurons in the striatum - but we are also interested in Parkinson’s disease and open to collaborations in the more general fields of neural and cell biology.
+We are currently developing research in the field of ALS (Amyotrophic Lateral Sclerosis) - wich preferentially kills motor neurons.
+We also work with Huntington’s disease - a polyglutamine expansion disorder that preferentially kills medium spiny neurons in the striatum, and with Parkinson’s disease that preferentially kills dopaminergic neurons in the substantia nigra.
+Additionally, we are open to collaborations in the more general fields of neural and cell biology.

-We have a broad interest in mitochondrial physiology and pharmacology, and in models organisms such as zebrafish - for pharmacology, ecotoxicology, and neurobiology studies.
+We also have a broad interest in mitochondrial physiology and pharmacology, and in models organisms such as zebrafish - for pharmacology, toxicology, and neurobiology studies.

-Our main expertise includes functional imaging by live fluorescence videomicroscopy; molecular biology techniques; behavioural assays; experimental design and statistics.
+Our main expertise includes functional imaging by live fluorescence videomicroscopy; molecular biology techniques including zebrafish transgenesis; behavioural assays; experimental design and statistics.

 The interplay between mitochondria and proteostasis in Huntington’s disease